CM Gandapur holds talks with federal ministers, briefs Imran Khan on SIFC meeting - ExBulletin

 CM Gandapur holds talks with federal ministers, briefs Imran Khan on SIFC meeting

-Interior Minister Mohsin Naqvi (left) and Federal Minister for Energy Sardar Awais Ahmad Khan Leghari (center) during a meeting with Khyber Pakhtunkhwa CM Ali Amin Gandapur in Islamabad on May 26, 2024.
-APPAli Amin Gandapur and federal government agree to meet again today.KP CM attends SIFC supreme committee meeting in Islamabad.
-CM Gandapur briefs PTI founder on performance of government and SIFC group.

-PESHAWAR/ISLAMABAD: The federal and Khyber Pakhtunkhwa governments have agreed to hold mutual consultations to resolve various issues between the Center and the province, The News reported on Monday.
+The federal and Khyber Pakhtunkhwa (KP) governments have reached an agreement to initiate mutual consultations to resolve various issues between the Center and the province, according to a report published by The News on Monday.

-The development comes after Interior Minister Mohsin Naqvi and Federal Minister for Energy Awais Ahmad Khan Leghari met KP Chief Minister Ali Amin Gandapur in Islamabad at the Interior Ministry in Islamabad.
+The development followed a meeting in Islamabad between Interior Minister Mohsin Naqvi, Federal Minister for Energy Awais Ahmad Khan Leghari and KP Chief Minister Ali Amin Gandapur, held at the Interior Ministry.

-Discussing various issues faced by the KP, the group acknowledged the progress made in power load shedding in the province and agreed to meet again on Monday (today).
+During their discussions, they acknowledged the progress made in power load shedding in KP and agreed to meet again for further discussions on Monday.

-It is worth noting that the KP government and the Center have been engaged in a verbal spat over the past few days, with the former complaining about dues owed to the province by the federal government.

-Moreover, load shedding has become a thorny issue between the federal and KP governments, with the chief minister even threatening to take over the power distribution company, Peshawar Electric Supply Company (Pesco), after denouncing power cuts. excessive current in the province.
+The meeting comes amid growing tensions between the KP government and federal authorities, with KP officials expressing concerns over dues owed by the federal government.
+Besides, power load shedding is a contentious issue with Chief Minister Gandapur threatening to take over the Peshawar Electric Supply Company (Pesco) due to persistent power outages.

-On Saturday, enraged citizens of Peshawar had even stormed into the Hazar Khawani network station, after incessant power cuts led to protests amid scorching weather.
+The situation worsened on Saturday when frustrated citizens of Peshawar stormed the Hazar Khawani network station to protest against continued load shedding amid scorching temperatures.

-The interaction between the KP CM and federal ministers followed the apex committee meeting of the Special Investment Facilitation Council (SIFC) attended by CM Gandapur, Prime Minister Shehbaz Sharif, Chief of Army Staff of Army (COAS), General Asim Munir and other senior officials and office bearers.
+This interaction between the KP Chief Minister and federal ministers follows an important meeting of the apex committee of the Special Investment Facilitation Council (SIFC), which was attended by Chief Minister Gandapur, Prime Minister Shehbaz Sharif, the Chief of Army Staff General Asim Munir and other senior officials.

-After the meeting, the CM met incarcerated Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan at Adiala jail.

-During the over an hour-long meeting, Gandapur briefed the former prime minister about the performance of his provincial government as well as the SIFC meeting.
+Following the SIFC meeting, Chief Minister Gandapur visited Adiala Jail to meet imprisoned Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan.
+During the over an hour-long meeting, Gandapur briefed the former Prime Minister about the performance of his provincial government and the discussions held at the SIFC meeting.

 |